cider-security-research/cicd-goat/README.md

 * **Spoiler alert!** Avoid browsing the repository files as they contain spoilers.
 * To configure your git client for accessing private repositories we suggest cloning using the http url.
 * In each challenge, find the flag - in the format of _flag#_ (e.g _flag2_), or another format if mentioned specifically.
+* Each challenge stands on its own.
+Do not use access gained in one challenge to solve another challenge.
 * If needed, use the hints on CTFd.
 * There is no need to exploit CVEs.
 * No need to hijack admin accounts of Gitea or Jenkins (named "admin" or "red-queen").